ros-navigation/docs.nav2.org/configuration/packages/configuring-smoother-server.rst

 .. _Github: https://github.com/ros-planning/navigation2/tree/main/nav2_smoother

 The Smoother Server implements the server for handling smooth path requests and hosting a vector of plugins implementing various C++ smoothers.
-The server allows multiple smoothers to share resources such as costmaps and TF buffers to lower incremental costs for new behaviors.
+The server exposes an action interface for smoothing with multiple smoothers that share resources such as costmaps and TF buffers.

 Smoother Server Parameters
 **************************